ITSECT3R/AT-Specialization-Epam/README.md

 - ✅ Reusable utility functions and shared configurations
 - ✅ Advanced locator strategies and wait patterns

-### Module 5 Goals
+### Module 5 Achievements

-- 🔄 Mocha + Chai integration and setup
+- ✅ Playwright + Chai integration and setup
-- 🔄 Implementation of all test with Chai assertion interfaces and mocha as test runner
+- ✅ Implementation of all tests with Chai assertion library
-- 🔄 Understanding differences between assertion styles
-- 🔄 Best practices for different testing scenarios
+- ✅ Separation of browser automation (Playwright) and assertions (Chai)
+- ✅ Enhanced test readability and expressiveness
+- ✅ Consistent assertion patterns across all test files

 ## 🌐 Application Under Test